 Requiring a few materials, this is a super handy use of a ‘swimming noodle’ along with some good quality, hardwearing fabric to create a draught excluder that fits the bottom of your doors perfectly.

 Crafting level: EASY but is a more expensive project

 Wool is slightly more expensive than most materials, especially synthetic fabrics but even though this project may be more costly, it is certainly a wool blanket that will last a generation or more.

-Not only is wool hardwearing, it is also a fantastic insulator too, ideal for the cold winter evenings and nights.
+Not only is wool hardwearing, but it is also a fantastic insulator too, ideal for the cold winter evenings and nights.

 Haberdashery stores and craft shops, and even some upholsterers may sell smaller swatches of wool fabric, leftover materials from larger projects that are perfect for this quilted blanket.

 Cut equal sizes of squares, arranging them in a way that makes the different colours and patterns satisfying to the eye.
-A wool quiliting project is ideal starting pattern and makes a fantastic throw for beds or in the living room.
+A wool quilting project is ideal starting pattern and makes a fantastic throw for beds or in the living room.

 Office and marketing manager for Sloane & Sons Stylish Chairs, who sell a range of high-quality tub chairs, accent chairs and more.